Your Student Record

 Many courses include activities that cannot adequately be performed on a mobile device.

 Publishing or Distributing Course Materials

 Students may not post, publish, sell, or otherwise publicly distribute course materials without the written permission of the course instructor.
 Such materials include, but are not limited to, the following: lecture notes, lecture slides, video, or audio recordings, assignments, problem sets, examinations, other students’ work, and answer keys.
 Students who sell, post, publish, or distribute course materials without written permission, whether for the purposes of soliciting answers or otherwise, may be subject to disciplinary action, up to and including requirement to withdraw from the Extension School.

 Submission of Written Work

 Late work may be submitted only with instructor approval and according to instructor policies.
-Registering late does not warrant an exception to this policy.
+Adding or changing courses after registration ends does not warrant an exception to this policy.

 We expect students to treat instructors with respect.
 In addition, we expect students to trust that their instructors are making every effort to ensure fair assessments when assigning grades.